swkim101/cspapers.org/README.md

 ## How to add new conferences/papers

 Add an abstract in `./data/<year>/<venue>/<papertitle>`.
-If the venue is new, add venue in `./src/conferences.js`.
+If the venue is new, add the venue in `./src/conferences.js`.

 PR is welcome.